Panzer3232/Covid-19-/README.md

 2).
 Almost 99% of China covid-19 cases have been recovered.

 3).
-Germany is the country with highest increasing Recovery Rate among top 10 most affected countries .
+Russia is the country with highest increasing Recovery Rate among top  most affected countries followed by India.

 4).
 Number of countries affected by Covid-19 is <b>223</b>